KDevZilla/KReversi/README.md

 which is what distinguishes it from a board game, so you can navigate it via the navigate control.

 ## How to play ##
-The rule of the game is exactly the same as a normal Reversi game.
+The rules of the game are the same as a normal Reversi game.

-## How to setup a project
+## How to set up a project
 1. Just download a project, it is just a small program written in C# Windows Form.
 2. There are 2 projects
       KReversi: This is the main project
-      KReversiUnitTest: This it the test project
+      KReversiUnitTest: This is the test project

-3. The nesecially file already being configured as "Copy to Output Directory" so you no need to manually copy or configure anything, jut run the program
+3. The necessary file already being configured as "Copy to Output Directory" so you do not need to manually copy or configure anything, just run the program
-4. For testing the project, you can just run The test cases in in all of test class in KReversiUnitTest project.
+4. For testing the project, you can just run The test cases in all of the test classes in KReversiUnitTest project.